LeafarCoder/aws-deepracer-analyzer/README.md

 ### Setup
 1. Evaluation logs
-    a.
-Download the evaluation logs
+    - Download the evaluation logs
-    b.
-Unzip the logs
+    - Unzip the logs
 2. Evaluation video
-    a.
-Download the evaluation video by simply right-clicking the video and saving it as .mp4.
+    - Download the evaluation video by simply right-clicking the video and saving it as .mp4.

 ![deepracer eval oage steos](./resources/deepracer_eval_page_steps.png)

 3. Notebook script
-    a.
-Change any necessary path variables in the beginning of the Python notebook.
+    - Change any necessary path variables in the beginning of the Python notebook.
-    b.
-Make sure you install all necessary Python dependencies.
+    - Make sure you install all necessary Python dependencies.
     b.
 Execute all cells.
 A new window with the simulation should pop up.